The United Nations Office for Project Services (UNOPS)

 UNOPS is further committed to climate neutrality.
 All of our emissions are offset using certified emission reductions, with Gold Standard certification developed under the United Nations Clean Development Mechanism.
 UNOPS has been climate neutral since 2012.

 UNOPS engages local communities and beneficiaries and ensures equitable access to project benefits, with a particular emphasis on protecting the most vulnerable.

 Throughout our projects, we work to advance gender equality and the empowerment of women and girls.

 One of the strongest ways we help develop local economies is through our expertise in procurement.
 We continue to encourage local procurement across all of our projects and we track these results.

 In recent years, hundreds of millions of US dollars’ worth of overall procurement activities took place in the country where the project was undertaken.
 These efforts not only lessened our environmental impacts, by reducing emissions, they also directly supported local economies, ensuring that we help our partners strengthen local and national capacity within the same communities.

-In 2016, more than 3 million days of paid work were created through UNOPS-supported projects.
+In 2017, more than two million days of paid work were created through UNOPS-supported projects.